ImZackAdams/nyxpay/README.md

 ## 🧵 Feedback / Issues

-Open a GitHub issue or contact @tetherballcoin on Twitter.
+Open a GitHub issue or contact @hackingbaseball on Twitter.